andreaorbase/CMSC-125_PageFlow/README.md

 ![PageFlow Preview](src/gui/pageflow-preview.png)

 ## Contribution
-Developed by: **Emiline Acompañado, Andrea Mae Orbase, Richard Biscante** As partial fulfillment of CMSC 125
+Developed by **Emiline Acompañado, Andrea Mae Orbase, Richard Biscante** as partial fulfillment of CMSC 125

 ### License
 This project is open-source and intended for academic and educational use.